yunojuno/overtime-test/README.md

-# Overtime
+# YunoJuno Developer Test: Overtime Function

-Write a function that calculates the days on which overtime is payable, and how much.
+This is a test used as part of the application process for python developers applying to YunoJuno.
+The challenge is to write a function that calculates the days on which overtime is payable, and how much.

 ## Background